Internet protocol suite: Internet layer

 Internetworking requires sending data from the source network to the destination network.
 This process is called routing and is supported by host addressing and identification using the hierarchical IP addressing system.
 The internet layer provides an unreliable datagram transmission facility between hosts located on potentially different IP networks by forwarding datagrams to an appropriate next-hop router for further relaying to its destination.
 The internet layer has the responsibility of sending packets across potentially multiple networks.
 With this functionality, the internet layer makes possible internetworking, the interworking of different IP networks, and it essentially establishes the Internet.

 The internet layer does not distinguish between the various transport layer protocols.
 IP carries data for a variety of different upper layer protocols.
 These protocols are each identified by a unique protocol number: for example, Internet Control Message Protocol (ICMP) and Internet Group Management Protocol (IGMP) are protocols 1 and 2, respectively.

 The Internet Protocol is the principal component of the internet layer, and it defines two addressing systems to identify network hosts and to locate them on the network.
 The original address system of the ARPANET and its successor, the Internet, is Internet Protocol version 4 (IPv4).
 It uses a 32-bit IP address and is therefore capable of identifying approximately four billion hosts.
-This limitation was eliminated in 1998 by the standardization of Internet Protocol version 6 (IPv6) which uses 128-bit addresses.
+This limitation was eliminated in 1998 by the standardization of Internet Protocol version 6 (IPv6), which uses 128-bit addresses.
 IPv6 production implementations emerged in approximately 2006.

 Transport layer

 The transport layer establishes data channels that applications use for task-specific data exchange.
 The layer establishes host-to-host connectivity in the form of end-to-end message transfer services that are independent of the underlying network and independent of the structure of user data and the logistics of exchanging information.
 Connectivity at the transport layer can be categorized as either connection-oriented, implemented in TCP, or connectionless, implemented in UDP.
 The protocols in this layer may provide error control, segmentation, flow control, congestion control, and application addressing (port numbers).

 For the purpose of providing process-specific transmission channels for applications, the layer establishes the concept of the network port.
 This is a numbered logical construct allocated specifically for each of the communication channels an application needs.
 For many types of services, these port numbers have been standardized so that client computers may address specific services of a server computer without the involvement of service discovery or directory services.

-Because IP provides only a best-effort delivery, some transport-layer protocols offer reliability.
+Because IP provides only best-effort delivery, some transport-layer protocols offer reliability.

 TCP is a connection-oriented protocol that addresses numerous reliability issues in providing a reliable byte stream: